fernandespy/fernandespy/README.md

 - 💻 Developer.
 - 📚 Learning Front and Back end skills.
 - 🧰 Mostly code in Javascript.
-Learning Python !!
 - 🔭 Based in Rio de Janeiro, Brazil.
 - ⏳  Born in 1999.
 - 🔗 Find me on: